algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

     return program

 with open('boilerplate_approval_pyteal.teal', 'w') as f:
-    compiled = compileTeal(approval_program(), Mode.Application)
+    compiled = compileTeal(approval_program(), Mode.Application, version=5))
     f.write(compiled)
 ```

 # Minimum balance requirement for a smart contract
-When creating or opting into a stateful smart contract your minimum balance will be raised.
+When creating or opting into a smart contract your minimum balance will be raised.
 The amount at which it is raised will depend on the amount of on-chain storage that is used and additional 2KB pages requested when deploying the contract.
 The calculation for the amount for creation is as follows.

 100000*(1+ExtraProgramPages) + (28500)*schema.NumUint + (50000)*schema.NumByteSlice

 100000 microAlgo base fee for opting in or creating multiplied by 1 plus the number of extra pages.
 50000 microAlgos for each key byte-slice (byte-array value) and 28500 microAlgos for each integer value.

-Any user that opts into the stateful smart contract will have their minimum balance increased by the following amount.
+Any user that opts into the smart contract will have their minimum balance increased by the following amount.

 100000 + (28500)*schema.NumUint + (50000*schema.NumByteSlice)